Today we’re going to talk about the 5 best life changing habits to stay sober forever.

 I’m still not perfect, I still make mistakes, I still sneak in some sugary treats once in a while, you know, and I can still lose weight, so hang in there, you’re a work in progress, and even if you improve just 1% a day looking back after a year, you will do tremendous things and you will change.

-The light will come back in your eyes, you’ll smile again you’ll laugh again.
-You’ll make amends with family and friends.
-You’ll repair a lot of stuff that you destroyed while drinking so I love you guys hang in there, hit that subscribe button, and we’ll talk to you soon.
+The light will come back in your eyes, you will smile again you will laugh again.
+You will make amends with family and friends.
+You will repair a lot of stuff that you destroyed while drinking so I love you guys hang in there, hit that subscribe button, and we will talk to you soon.